Five Common Blunders that Hurt

 We’ve seen many pharmacies struggle after they are contracted with a group purchasing organization (GPO), and we don’t want that to happen.
 That’s one of the reasons AAP exists.
-We built our member-owned cooperative to help save you from bad and inefficient practices that could delay your pharmacy from improving your bottom line and being profitable.
+We are more than an independent pharmacy buying group.
+We built our Member-owned cooperative to help save you from common mistakes that hurt independent pharmacies.
+We are here to help you end bad and inefficient practices that could delay your pharmacy from improving your bottom line and being profitable.

 Let’s look at some common mistakes and how you can avoid them.

 Learn to be aware of where the money is coming from for a supplier’s Brand Rx discount prices.
 If a group offers deep brand pharmaceutical discounts off of the Wholesale Acquisition Cost (WAC), it will have to come from somewhere.
 Likely it will come out of your rebates, or result in higher generic pharmaceutical pricing.

 Don’t just look for the highest brand pharmaceutical discount percentage.
 Look at the supplier’s entire program, and consider how those trade-offs will affect your bottom line overall.
 What are your pharmacy’s usual buying patterns?
 Do you tend to order more generics, or more brands, and what kind of program would most benefit you?